OneSignal is the largest push notification and marketing automation service, sending 7+ billion daily notifications on 1+ billion devices.

 One of the key goals in redesigning the dashboard was to build understanding into every part of it, helping users of all types know what each feature was for and how to best use it.
 This involved several progressively more visible ways to orient and explain to users the purpose and functionality of the feature, from how individual form elements were labeled, to embedded contextual tips that explained features, to rewriting documentation to be a seamless extension of the product.

-The inspiration for this design came from my background in education technology, especially in empathizing with the huge diversity of understanding of our customers, who often neither spoke English as a native language nor had a deep understanding of marketing, because most were developers.
+The inspiration for this design came from my background in education technology, especially in empathizing with the huge diversity of understanding of our customers, who often neither spoke English as a native language nor had a deep understanding of marketing as most were developers.
 Additionally, as a free tool we could not rely on enterprise account managers to help customers; instead the product needed to be self-explanatory.
-This redesign allowed us to scale to over a half million customers with a support staff of 1-2.
+This redesign was one way we were able to scale to over a half million customers with a support staff of 1-2.

 Marketing

-I also redesigned all of OneSignal's marketing presence to add the polish necessary to move upmarket and target higher value clients, as well as improve user conversion and grow the team:
+OneSignal was initially a developer-only tool, but by 2017 was quickly becoming a tool for teams that included marketers and higher value clients.
+This necessitated a redesign that I did of all of OneSignal's marketing presence after our Series A to add the polish necessary to move upmarket as well as improve user conversion and grow the team:

 Part of the strategy of the homepage was also to bring value forward in signup.
 As the only free push notification service, I wanted us to play to that advantage and make signup as easy as possible, rather than our competitors 'call us' approach.
 My hope was to push back account creation to after the point where users had done initial configuration of their app or website, thereby increasing conversion because value was seen.
 Unfortunately we didn't get around to building this as we already had more than enough growth.